sonia-auv/sonia_common_ros2/README.md

 ## sonia_common_ros2

-This project contains all custom **ROS2** dependencies for sonia projects
+This directory contains all custom **ROS2** dependencies for sonia projects

 ### action

-custom action files used in sonia projects
+This directory contains all custom ROS 2 action files (**.action**) defining asynchronous tasks and goal/feedback/result structures used by the nodes in this package.

 ### msg

+This directory contains all custom ROS 2 message files (**.msg**) that define the data structures exchanged between nodes in this project.

 ### srv

+This directory contains all custom ROS 2 service files (**.srv**) that define request–response interactions used by the nodes in this package

 ---